-Department Administration At Your Service
+Department Administration at Your Service

-The Deputy Chief of Police is the second-in-charge at Midland Police Department.
-He assists the Chief of Police in the overall administration of the Midland Police Department which includes the Patrol Division, Traffic Enforcement Division, Detective Bureau, Community Relations Unit, Records Unit, D.A.R.E. project, property and evidence control, S.W.A.T., administrative services, budgeting and purchasing.
+The Deputy Chief of Police is responsible for assisting in the overall administration of the Midland Police Department.
+This includes the Patrol Division, Traffic Enforcement Division, Detective Bureau, Community Relations Unit, Records Unit, D.A.R.E. project, property and evidence control, S.W.A.T., administrative services, budgeting and purchasing.

 This is done to provide efficient and professional police services to the citizens of the City of Midland as well as to maintain a cost-effective operation of the police department.
-He supervises the day-to-day activities of the Midland Police Department Patrol Division to provide consistent, professional law enforcement services, assists in developing, administering and monitoring the annual police department budget, and serves as Midland Police Department’s Public Information Officer and liaison with various medial outlets.
-Email Deputy Chief Roten.
+The Deputy Chief of Police supervises the day-to-day activities of the Midland Police Department Patrol Division to provide consistent, professional law enforcement services; he assists in developing, administering and monitoring the annual police department budget; and he serves as Midland Police Department’s Public Information Officer and liaison with various media outlets.
+Email Deputy Chief of Police Goulette.

-Michael Sokol, Patrol Lieutenant: The Patrol Lieutenant is in charge of the Patrol Division and Records.
-His normal duties include, but are not limited to: supervising police sergeants and officers, evaluating complaints from citizens, overseeing the Patrol Division, Records Bureau, Field Training Unit, Traffic Unit, Crash Reconstruction Unit, Parking Appeals, Special Events, Sex Offender Registry, Gun Registration and Concealed Weapons Permits, and other areas as directed, and acting as a representative of the department in the community.
-Email Interim Lieutenant Sokol.
+The Patrol Lieutenant is in charge of the Patrol Division and Records.
+His normal duties include, but are not limited to, supervising police sergeants and officers; evaluating complaints from citizens; overseeing the Patrol Division, Records Bureau, Field Training Unit, Traffic Unit, Crash Reconstruction Unit, Parking Appeals, Special Events, Sex Offender Registry, Gun Registrations, and others areas as directed; and acting as a representative of the department in the community.
+Email Lieutenant Sokol.